“Humane” Labels

 Organic

 When it comes to animal agriculture, the only difference between organic and conventional production is the feed and grain fed to animals must be organic and animals are (mostly) drug-free.
-The organic label is focused on consumers health and environmental impact—humane requirements are minimal.
+The organic label is focused on consumer’s health and environmental impact—humane requirements are minimal.
 There is some regulation on animals having access to the outside, depending on the species of animal, but this is very industry friendly.
 For instance, generally cows must have access to the outside, which they often already do, yet chickens are not required to have outdoor access, as most chicken facilities do not give the birds space outside.
-All the environmental destructions associated with animal agriculture—climate disruption, water waste, water pollution, air pollution, etc. still apply to organic animal agriculture.
+All the environmental destruction associated with animal agriculture—climate disruption, water waste, water pollution, air pollution, etc. still apply to organic animal agriculture.

 In some instances, the organic label can be even worse for the animals.
 Dairy cows are often sick from the intensive, dirty conditions and can contract painful mastitis, an infection of the udder that can cause open sores, bleeding, and puss discharge.
 Mastitis is treatable with antibiotics and other medication, but in organic production, producers are not allowed to give the animals vital pharmaceuticals that can ease pain and relieve suffering.
 Animals with severe cases of mastitis, in extreme pain, are milked relentlessly in organic dairy operations.